Hypnotherapy: Ericksonian

 In the 1950s, Milton H. Erickson developed a radically different approach to hypnotism, which has subsequently become known as "Ericksonian hypnotherapy" or "Neo-Ericksonian hypnotherapy."
 Based on his belief that dysfunctional behaviors were defined by social tension, Erickson coopted the subject's behavior to establish rapport, a strategy he termed "utilization."
 Once rapport was established, he made use of an informal conversational approach to direct awareness.
 His methods included complex language patterns and client-specific therapeutic strategies (reflecting the nature of utilization).
-He claimed to have developed ways to suggest behavior changes during apparently ordinary conversation.
+He claimed to have developed ways to suggest behavior changes during apparently ordinary conversations.

 This divergence from tradition led some, including Andre Weitzenhoffer, to dispute whether Erickson was right to label his approach "hypnosis" at all.
 Erickson's foundational paper, however, considers hypnosis as a mental state in which specific types of "work" may be done, rather than a technique of induction.

 The founders of neuro-linguistic programming (NLP), a method somewhat similar in some regards to some versions of hypnotherapy, claimed that they had modelled the work of Erickson extensively and assimilated it into their approach.
 Weitzenhoffer disputed whether NLP bears any genuine resemblance to Erickson's work.